AutoViML/pandas_dq/README.md

 ![dq_report_code](./images/find_dq_screenshot.png)

-<p>`dq_report` is a function that is probably the most popular way to use pandas_dq and it performs following data quality analysis steps:
+<p>`dq_report` is a function that is the most popular way to use pandas_dq and it performs following data quality analysis steps:
 <ol>
 <li>It detects missing values and suggests to impute them with mean, median, mode, or a constant value.</li>
 <li>It identifies rare categories and suggests to group them into a single category or drop them.</li>